-South Africa’s success in hosting the world’s largest sporting event, the 2010 FIFA World Cup, has shown that the country is capable of undertaking – and successfully completing – major projects on time.
+South Africa’s success in hosting the world’s largest sporting event, the 2010 Fifa World Cup, has shown that the country is capable of undertaking – and successfully completing – major projects on time.

-Access to markets
+4. Access to markets

-Located at the southernmost tip of the African continent, South Africa is ideally positioned for access to the 14 countries comprising the Southern African Development Community (SADC) – with a combined market of over 250-million people.
+Its position at the southern tip of the continent gives South Africa easy access to the 14 countries in the Southern African Development Community (SADC) – with a combined market of over 250-million people.

 South Africa is a trans-shipment point between the emerging markets of Central and South America and the newly industrialised nations of South and Far East Asia.

-Africa, with 200- to 300-million of its people approaching relative middle-class status, is seen as the next great growth story after China and India.
+Africa, with 200- to 300-million of its people approaching middle-class status, is seen as the next great growth story after China and India.